-Cameroon is among the 15 highest burden malaria countries and has 3% of all global malaria cases in 2018; this represents the 3rd highest number of malaria cases in Central Africa (12.7% of cases).
-Suspected malaria cases caused 30 % of all medical consultations, and 21 % of visits to health facilities resulted in a diagnosis of laboratory-confirmed malaria.3 National statistics from 2015 note that In health facilities, 19 % of deaths were attributed to malaria, and 48 % of all hospital admissions were due to the suspicion of severe malaria.
+Overall, Cameroon is among the 15 highest burden malaria countries, with 2.7% of all global malaria cases and deaths, and 2.3% of malaria deaths in 2021 ; this represents the 3rd highest number of malaria cases in Central Africa (12% of cases in 2021).
+Suspected malaria cases caused 30% of all medical consultations, and 21 % of visits to health facilities resulted in a diagnosis of laboratory-confirmed malaria.
+National statistics from 2015 note that in health facilities, 19% of deaths were attributed to malaria, and 48 % of all hospital admissions were due to the suspicion of severe malaria.

 Malaria in young children

-In 2017, 62% of pregnant women received at least two doses of Intermittent Preventative Treatment of malaria in Pregnancy (IPTp) and 40% received at least three doses of IPTp.3 The low coverage of IPTp (and the general lack of inclusion of this intervention in antenatal care (ANC) services) was reportedly due to the following:4
+The low coverage of IPTp (and the general lack of inclusion of this intervention in ANC services) was reportedly due to the following:

 - frequent stock outs at the health facility level due to procurement delays and issues with inventory management;